Table of Contents

 Human error, malicious attacks, and software glitches caused by 3rd-party software are just some of the reasons why people lose important information in Jira.
 Using an automated backup service like Rewind for your web apps makes backups and recovery simple and gives you peace of mind about the security of your business-critical data.
 It’s like having an insurance policy on your digital data.
 You don’t need to be an expert in backups, spend an afternoon each week managing your backups, or have your own IT team.
 It’s a set-it-and-forget-it process that helps you recover from all types of possible data disasters.
 That’s a pretty good deal if you ask us.

 Is Jira data backed up?

 Jira maintains disaster recovery backups of their entire platform – and every account on it.
 These backups are updated regularly.
-The purpose of a disaster recovery backup is to recover the entire Jira platform in case anything happens to their main data centers, such as a natural disaster causing a flood or a malicious attack by hackers.
-These types of disasters are extremely rare but platforms like Jira make sure they are prepared for them.
+A disaster recovery backup aims to recover the entire Jira platform in case anything happens to their main data centers, such as a natural disaster causing a flood or a malicious attack by hackers.
+These types of disasters are extremely rare, but platforms like Jira ensure they are prepared for them.

 Remember – that backup contains the data of all 180,000 users on the Jira platform.
 It’s not set up in a way that allows Jira employees to pick and choose which data to restore.

 That means that you run the risk of losing important data from your Jira account if:

 - You or someone else with access to your Jira Project accidentally deletes an entire board, epic, or issue.